caglar10ur/WhiteFox/README.md

 ![Layout](layout.png)

 ##Install

-Simply enter the directory, press the button on the back of the PCB and run `dfu-util -D kiibohd.dfu.bin`.
+Simply enter the directory, press the button on the back of the PCB and run `sleep 30 && dfu-util -D kiibohd.dfu.bin`.